fogine/rofi-search/README.md

         so this information is not currently available when using this method
 - Use google's custom search engine API by setting `GOOGLE_API_KEY` & `GOOGLE_SEARCH_ID` env variables

-    - It can Search the entire web if you set enable it in settings
+    - It can Search the entire web if you enable it in settings
     - You will need to go to [https://cse.google.com/cse/all](https://cse.google.com/cse/all) and create your own google custom search engine.
         - Get `Search engine ID` from the settings panel
          ![Preview](https://github.com/fogine/rofi-search/blob/master/search_engine_key.png)